Thdegraaff/WooW/structure.md

 **Backup**: "You don't need it until you really need it"

 * Security copy of all your (valuable) documents
-* External drive Vs. Cloud solution
+* External drive vs. Cloud solution
 * Software to make the process painless or automated
-* Many options: TimeMachine, Amazon Glacier...
+* Many options: TimeMachine, Dropbox, Amazon Glacier...

 ## Saving the workflow